Files

 2. Inspect the Data

-Now let’s inspect the data to ensure the reader created the points.
-Click on the reader feature type to open the popup menu and then select View Source Data to open up Visual Preview.
+Now, let’s inspect the data to ensure the reader created the points.
+Click the reader feature type to open the mini toolbar, then select View Source Data to open Data Preview (formerly Visual Preview).

 Map tiles by Stamen Design, under CC-BY-3.0.
 Data by OpenStreetMap, under CC-BY-SA.